 Taxes

 As the saying goes, there are two things that are guaranteed: death and taxes.
 As a freelance crew member, you’re about to get very familiar with the latter.
-Unlike full-time, salaried employees, freelancers have to jump through a few extra hoops when tax season rolls around so it’s helpful if you understand what’s coming and what you’ll need before that time arrives.
-To hold your hand through it all, check out The Black and Blue’s series on doing taxes as a freelancer.
+Unlike full-time, salaried employees, freelancers have to jump through a few extra hoops when tax season rolls around, so it’s helpful if you understand what’s coming and what you’ll need before that time arrives.
+To hold your hand through it all, check out our guide to filing taxes as an actor or other freelancer.

 Healthcare

 As you get further into your production career and likely join a union, you’ll reap the benefit of the organization’s health insurance plans.
 But until then, you may be left to find coverage on your own.
-Sure, major studios typically offer health insurance as part of an employment agreement, there is no industry standard—for example, Universal Studios does not offer health coverage to assistants on shows that are in their first season and employees must work for one year to be eligible—but what if you’re working on an indie?
-Or a low-budget feature?
-Or a web series?
-Or a digital media video?
-If you’re younger than 26, you can remain on your parents’ plan (if they’ll have you).
-After that, you’ll have to purchase your own healthcare.
 Here are several resources to help you navigate the process:

 Lifestyle

-If there’s a common thread that runs through every crew position, it’s a lack of work-life balance.
+If you’ve ever wondered, How competitive is the film industry?, the answer is very.
+Because of this, the common thread that runs through every crew position is a lack of work-life balance.
 Yes, the work is interesting and exciting and no two days are the same, but the work is also hard—mentally and physically—and requires very long hours, backbreaking labor, a lot of standing around, and work that is rarely acknowledged.
 (Don’t believe us?
 Check out this video of a day in the life of a PA.)
 There are no vacation days during production; but once a job has wrapped, all you have might be days off—when you′re not making money.
 On location?
 That can mean weeks or months away from home and your family.

 “If you don’t like long hours, hard work, and a lack of personal time, though, then it’s probably not for you,” says location manager Jason Allen.

-But if you love being part of a team and working with likeminded individuals to produce something; if you’re obsessed with film and TV and video of all kinds; if you’re willing to put in the hard work for immense payoff years down the line...there’s no better place to be than a production crew on a film or TV set.
+But if you love being part of a team and working with like-minded individuals to produce something; if you’re obsessed with film, TV, and video of all kinds; if you’re willing to put in the hard work for immense payoff years down the line, there’s no better place to be than on a production crew for a film or TV set.